nialloulton/AutoMMM/README.md

 ## Overview

-AutoMediaAI is an experimental open source library designed to automate the process of building marketing mix models using Ridge Regression and the GPT-4 AI model.
+AutoMediaAI is an experimental open source library designed to automate the process of building marketing mix models and feature selection methods using Ridge Regression and the GPT-4 AI model.
 By leveraging AI, AutoMediaAI assists in variable selection, multicollinearity management, and model performance improvement.
 The library is built on top of widely used libraries like NumPy, pandas, and scikit-learn, and aims to streamline the process of creating high-quality marketing mix models.

 Please note that this library is experimental and may produce unexpected results.
 Users are advised to use this library with caution and always double-check the outcomes to ensure they align with domain expertise and expectations.